 Yayy!
 I have so many other things pending to be written about, like my stories of Hong Kong so far or my stories of in-laws here for a fortnight (that should trump :p) or my food and coffee adventures (or the lack of it), but this triumphs!

 I’m so excited I got the Magimix Cook Expert!
-Buying this was a big deal and it’s come across, swimming or fying oceans and what not.
+Buying this was a big deal and it’s come across, swimming and flying oceans and what not.

 Being in Amreeka, all I knew of was the Instant Pot, which has a cult following there.
-And it certainly was great in the whole ‘walking away without having to worry about food burning’ or ‘having to come back to turn the knob off’ and that stuff.
+And it certainly was great in the whole ‘walking away without having to worry about food burning’ or ‘not having to come back to turn the knob off’ and that stuff.

 I know a slow cooker has been around for ages doing the same thing, but pressure cooker – people who don’t own one don’t know what they’re missing.
 Being an Indian, and a vegetarian whose diet includes lots of pulses and legumes, the pressure cooker hastens the cooking process.
 The Instant Pot or the IP as they call it, took it to a different level with the programming and not having to babysit.
 That was the point I was sold on, on it.